LockedGamingGitHub/Gem-Collector/README.md

+#Pizza-Roll-Incremental
-this is for a project, might still work on it when it is due.
+This game is for a project.